 Is it a price you’re willing to pay?

 What are some of the ways you and your loved ones will benefit and be positively impacted when you’re taking great care of yourself?

-What are the positive pay-offs for you and your relationships?
+What are the positive pay-offs for you, your health and your relationships?

 Incorporate self care into your daily life.
 Make it part of your routine.